Last Updated on July 20, 2021 by Grow with Bovees

 Ensure you apply some fertilizer if the lawn hasn’t had any fertilizer for the past four months.

-However, wait 3 to 4 days before overseeding so that the fertilizer can take effect.
+However, wait 3 to 4 days before overseeding so that the starter fertilizer can take effect.

 How to Overseed Your Lawn

-Overseeding should be a gradual process of enriching your lawn.
-Using excess seed in an attempt to make your lawn thick, lush and healthy within three months will only lead to overcrowding.
-This isn’t healthy for the lawn because it leads to competition for limited nutrients.
+Overseeding lawns should be a gradual process of enriching your lawn.
+Using too much seed in an attempt to make your lawn thick, lush and healthy within three months will only lead to overcrowding.
+This isn’t healthy for growth because it leads to competition for limited essential nutrients.

 How Much Seed Do You Use for Overseeding?